ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

       When using {{site.data.keyword.cloud-shell_short}}, you can use `nano credentials.env` to edit the file.
       {: tip}

+   3. If you are not logged in, use `ibmcloud login` or `ibmcloud login --sso` to log in interactively.
+Target your {{site.data.keyword.cloud_notm}} region and resource group.

+      ```sh
+      ibmcloud target -r <region> -g <resource_group>
+      ```
+      {: codeblock}

+      You can find more CLI commands in the [General IBM Cloud CLI (ibmcloud) commands](/docs/cli?topic=cli-ibmcloud_cli) topic in the documentation.

-   3. Set the environment variables required for `secure-file-storage.template.yaml` file to generate `secure-file-storage.yaml` in the next step.
+   4. Set the environment variables required for `secure-file-storage.template.yaml` file to generate `secure-file-storage.yaml` in the next step.
       1. Start by setting the cluster name by replacing `<YOUR_CLUSTER_NAME>`:
          ```sh
          export MYCLUSTER=<YOUR_CLUSTER_NAME>
          ```
          {: pre}

-      2. Set the ingress subdomain and ingress secret using `ibmcloud ks` commands:
+      2. Set the ingress subdomain using `ibmcloud ks` commands:
          ```sh
          export INGRESS_SUBDOMAIN=$(ibmcloud ks cluster get --cluster $MYCLUSTER --output json | jq -r 'try(.ingressHostname) // .ingress.hostname')
+         ```
+         {: pre}

+      3. Set the ingress secret using `ibmcloud ks` commands:
+         ```sh
          export INGRESS_SECRET=$(ibmcloud ks cluster get --cluster $MYCLUSTER --output json | jq -r 'try(.ingressSecretName) // .ingress.secretName')
          ```
          {: pre}

-      3. Set the image repository name to the pre-built image `icr.io/solution-tutorials/tutorial-cloud-e2e-security`:
+      4. Set the image repository name to the pre-built image `icr.io/solution-tutorials/tutorial-cloud-e2e-security`:
          ```sh
          export IMAGE_REPOSITORY=icr.io/solution-tutorials/tutorial-cloud-e2e-security
          ```
          {: pre}

-      4. Set additional environment variables by replacing the default values:
+      5. Set additional environment variables by replacing the default values:
          ```sh
          export BASENAME=<!--##isworkshop#--><!--<your-initials>---><!--#/isworkshop#-->secure-file-storage
+         ```
+         {: pre}

+      6. Set the namespace to use:
+         ```sh
          export TARGET_NAMESPACE=default
          ```
          {: pre}

-      5. Optionally set `$IMAGE_PULL_SECRET` environment variable only if you are using another Kubernetes namespace than the `default` namespace and the {{site.data.keyword.registryfull_notm}} for the image.
+      7. Optionally set `$IMAGE_PULL_SECRET` environment variable only if you are using another Kubernetes namespace than the `default` namespace and the {{site.data.keyword.registryfull_notm}} for the image.
 This requires additional Kubernetes configuration (e.g. [creating a container registry secret in the new namespace](/docs/containers?topic=containers-registry#other)).

-   4. Run the below command to generate `secure-file-storage.yaml`.
+   5. Run the below command to generate `secure-file-storage.yaml`.
 It will use the environment variables you just configured together with the template file `secure-file-storage.template.yaml`.
       ```sh
       ./generate_yaml.sh
       ```